rizikolik/BynoGame_Challange/ReadMe.md

-# This project built for an Interview process for Byno Games.
+# This project built for an Interview process for Byno Game.

 ## I used React,SaSS and Webpack for the development enviroment.